macrat/ayd/README.md

 For above example, you can access status page using `user` as username and `p@ssword` as password.

-This is not very secure because you have to write a plain password to argument.
+This is not very secure because you have to write a plain password in the command argument.
 (Attacker can peek arguments of other process easily if you have access to the server terminal)
-But, this is very easy to setup, and at least, work well against end user who don't know how to attack.
+But, this is very easy to setup, and at least, it works well against end user who doesn't have access to the server.
 If you need more secure option, please consider use reverse proxy like Nginx.

 #### One-shot mode

-If you want to use Ayd in a script, you may use `-1` option.
+If you want to use Ayd in a script, you can use `-1` option.
 Ayd will check status just once and exit when passed `-1` option.

-Exit status code is 0 if all targets are healthy.
+Exit status code will be 0 if all targets are healthy.
-If some targets are unhealthy, the status code is 1.
+If some targets are unhealthy, the status code will be 1.
-And, if your arguments are wrong (or can't resolve host names, or exec scripts not found), the status code is 2.
+And, if your arguments are wrong (or can't resolve host names, or exec scripts not found), the status code will be 2.